virtualsecureplatform/Iyokan/README.md

 # Iyokan

-Iyokan is an generic engine to evaluate logical circuits, such as processor, on homomorphic encryption like TFHE.
+Iyokan is a generic engine to evaluate logical circuits, such as processor, on homomorphic encryption like TFHE.
 Currently Iyokan supports [TFHEpp](https://github.com/virtualsecureplatform/TFHEpp) and [cuFHE](https://github.com/virtualsecureplatform/cuFHE)